GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 - **`tar` - GNU 'tar' saves many files together into a single tape or disk archive, and can restore individual files from the archive**
   - common archiving utility
-- help text is very lengthy, here are some common examples (these are from the help text)
+- the manual is very lengthy, here are some common examples:

 ```bash
   tar -cf archive.tar foo bar  # Create archive.tar from files foo and bar.